istio/istio/ARCHITECTURE.md

 indexed by minor [version](pkg/version/version.go).
 This is because mapping rules are only allowed to change between minor (not patch) versions.

-The `IstioControlPlaneSpec` API fields are translated to the output manifest in two ways:
+The `IstioOperatorSpec` API fields are translated to the output manifest in two ways:

-1. The `IstioControlPlaneSpec` API fields are mapped to the Helm values.yaml schema using the [APIMapping](https://github.com/istio/operator/blob/e9097258cb4fbe59648e7da663cdad6f16927b8f/pkg/translate/translate.go#L112) field of the [Translator](https://github.com/istio/operator/blob/e9097258cb4fbe59648e7da663cdad6f16927b8f/pkg/translate/translate.go#L52) struct.
+1. The `IstioOperatorSpec` API fields are mapped to the Helm values.yaml schema using the [APIMapping](https://github.com/istio/operator/blob/e9097258cb4fbe59648e7da663cdad6f16927b8f/pkg/translate/translate.go#L112) field of the [Translator](https://github.com/istio/operator/blob/e9097258cb4fbe59648e7da663cdad6f16927b8f/pkg/translate/translate.go#L52) struct.